After fulfilling a fifth-grade prophecy, UW safety Dominique Hampton may be ready to ascend

 “I’ve never had to push him,” Darrell Hampton said.
 “I actually had to reel him back in.
 He was trying to go to the gym with me when he was in the seventh grade.
 I thought he was too young.
 I said, ‘Do pushups and sit-ups.
 Work with your body weight.
 You’ll get to the weights when you get to high school.’
 So once he started lifting, I’ve never had to push him to lift, to condition, any of that.
 He’s a self-starter.”

 And yet, it took him a while to get started in Seattle.
-In his first three seasons as a reserve cornerback, Hampton produced a total of nine tackles in 19 career games.
-He was relegated to the back row of a defensive backs room that also included Elijah Molden, Trent McDuffie, Keith Taylor and more.
+In his first three seasons as a reserve cornerback, Hampton produced nine tackles in 19 career games.
+He was relegated to the back row of a defensive backs room that included Elijah Molden, Trent McDuffie, Keith Taylor and more.

 “He’s had to learn patience, because he’s thought about putting his name in the transfer portal,” Darrell Hampton said.
 “But all you need to see is a smidgen of that light at the end of the tunnel, and he saw that when Keith (Taylor) and Elijah (Molden) decided to leave.
-He was like, ‘Well there’s no way I shouldn’t be on the field playing one of two positions (corner or safety) next year.’
+He was like, ‘Well, there’s no way I shouldn’t be on the field playing one of two positions (corner or safety) next year.’
 I think it was just patience and a lot of talking to us, because we’ve talked him out of (entering the transfer portal) two or three times.”

 Instead, he stayed.
 He kept on painting.
-And, after bulking up to 220 pounds, the former Centennial (Ariz.)
+And, after bulking up to 220 pounds, the former Centennial (Peoria, Ariz.)
 High School standout slid back to safety this spring — joining a competition with Cameron Williams, Asa Turner, Julius Irvin and Alex Cook for two available starting spots.

 In April, Hampton was one of UW’s most dramatic risers.